AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/extensibility-assertion-hooks.md

     App.AddAssertionsEventHandler<DebugLoggerAssertExtensions>();
 }
 ```
-Once you have created the EventHandlers class, you need to tell Bellatrix to use it.
+Once you have created the EventHandlers class, you need to tell BELLATRIX to use it.
 To do so call the App service method **AddAssertionsEventHandler**.
 ```csharp
 [AssemblyInitialize]
 public static void AssemblyInitialize(TestContext testContext)